confusedSerge/polybar-weather/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](/LICENSE.md) file for details.
-Note that this only applies to my code.
-The modules I use are licensed under their respective licenses.
+Note that this only extends to my code and other modules, fonts, etc. are licensed under their respective licenses and do not fall under this license.
+If you find any license violations, please contact me immediately, as this is not intended.